Xilinx/Embedded-Reference-Platforms-User-Guide/Docs/run-application.md

 ```

 The following code example is a ``gst-launch`` command to run the stereo pipeline, from USB, 3840x1080 side-by-side input, YUY2, 1920x1080 output to HDMI through mixer plane 29.
-You must substitute your camera serial number for the ``config-filename property``.
+You must substitute your camera serial number for the ``config-filename`` property.
 See the section below on [Single-Sensor Platform Stereo Demo: Special Considerations](#74-single-sensor-platform-stereo-demo-special-considerations).
 ```

 gst-launch-1.0 \